 What is a 90-day Review?

 A 90-day review is used when hiring new employees or transferring employees to new positions.
 After the first 90 days, a manager reviews employee performance, goal progress, and discusses future onboarding and training plans.
-It’s important to come prepared to the 90-day review with an agenda and questions to ask.
+It’s important to come prepared for the 90-day review with an agenda and questions to ask.

 90-day Review Questions

 What questions should be on your mind at a 90-day performance review?
+Let’s review some simple “yes” and “no” questions you can ask the new hire’s manager and the right action to take for each answer.

 Did we make the right hire?